In our jigsaw tool review we’ll take a look at the best value jigsaw tools.

 I am fitting a kitchen and will need to cut plasterboard, wood, metal, ceramic tiles and laminate worktops.
 Which jigsaw blades are best suited for this activity?

 Jig saw blades come in a variety of materials and for optimum performance and blade life, you should choose the right blade for each material.
 When fitting a kitchen for example, a pack of multipurpose blades is a useful investment.
 You might also want to consider a specialist laminate blade if you are cutting laminate worktops or flooring.

 Here’s a basic overview of the different types of blades and their use with different materials.

 High carbon steel blades are best for softer materials such as softwood, soft plastics and wood fibreboards.
 They are not so good for cutting harder materials and will quickly become blunt if so used.

 High-speed steel blades should be used when working with those harder materials (e.g. steel and metal).
 These blades are harder and more abrasive and will cut such materials more cleanly, as well as lasting longer.

 Bi-metal blades are also suitable for cutting harder materials.
 They are more expensive, however, but if you are regularly cutting hard materials they can work out better value for money.

 Carbide blades will cut through a range of materials such as plasterboard, cement-bonded fibreboards and stainless steel.
 They also make cleaner cuts through fragile materials such as ceramic tiles and glass.

-Specialist laminate blades are also available and these help to reduce chipping when cutting materials such as laminate flooring and work tops.
+Specialist laminate blades are also available and these help to reduce chipping when cutting laminate flooring and work tops.